 In many circles, the knock on men is they aren't romantic enough.
 Sure, they may come up with a good idea here and there, but it’s just not their specialty.
-Wives and girlfriends, often content just to know their guy is trying, will fawn over the slightest effort.
 But sometimes we’ve just got to hand it to some dudes.

 A couple months ago, one man took his girlfriend on a vacation to the South Carolina coast.
 With his creative juices flowing, he had placed about 150 luminarias (small, shaded candles) along the beach in the shape of a heart.
 Then, at night, with the sound of the waves lapping against the sandy shore and with the stars shining from the dark sky above, he asked for his girlfriend’s hand in marriage.
 After an enthusiastic acceptance, the couple ran back to their rental home; I assume they were in a rush to get a head start on reserving a caterer and deciding on table assignments for the reception.